Introduction to Interpolation

 Lagrange polynomial and sinc interpolation are commonly used together in a single system.

-DACs (digital to analog converters) commonly use zero-order hold circuitry (“sample and hold”) at its outputs equivalent to order-0 Lagrange polynomial interpolation.
+Digital to analog converters (DAC) commonly use zero-order hold circuitry (“sample and hold”) at its outputs equivalent to order-0 Lagrange polynomial interpolation.
 This circuitry is easy to implement in silicon and tends to translate to a lower component cost.

 Sinc interpolation can be approximated using an analog low-pass filter called a reconstruction filter.
 The closer the filter is to an ideal “brick-wall” filter, the closer it performs sinc interpolation.
 Low-pass filters can be realized on a circuit board using simple components such as resistors, capacitors, and op-amps.